Hadia-Saleem/AI-ICT/README.md

 # AI-ICT
-My name is Hadia
+My name is Hadia.
-This is is my ict lab task
+This is is my ict lab task.